TalkShopLive/ios-sdk/README.md

         print("Message Sent!", status)
     } else {
+        //If Token is revoked, it will return "PERMISSION_DENIED"
-        //If Token is revoked, it will return "PERMISSION_DENIED" print("Message Sending Failed: \(error.localizedDescription)")
+        //If Token is expired, it will return "CHAT_TOKEN_EXPIRED" print("Message Sending Failed: \(error.localizedDescription)")
     }
 }